Wallisellen railway station

-Wallisellen is a railway station in Switzerland, in the municipality of Wallisellen.
+Wallisellen is a railway station in the municipality of Wallisellen in the canton of Zurich, Switzerland.
+It lies within fare zone 121 of the Zürcher Verkehrsverbund (ZVV).
 It is located on the Zurich to Winterthur railway line, and is to the Zurich side of the junction with the Wallisellen to Rapperswil via Uster line.

-The railway station is adjacent to the newly built Richti Shopping development.
+The Glattalbahn light rail has a stop next to the station building.
+The railway station is adjacent to the newly built Richti Shopping development and near the Glattzentrum shopping mall.